LongBu/AWS-MLS-C01-Study-Guide/README.md

     * Events and Alerting
     * Log aggregation and analysis
     * Cloudwatch metric=>Amazon Data Firehose to S3 or 3rd parties in near real time
+    * Captures SM monitoring metrics at a 1 minute frequency
   * CloudTrail:
     * Record API calls made within Account by everyone
     * Can define trails for specific resources